SQISign/sqisign-magma/README.md

 ## Compile

-To compile and test sqisgn, run
+To compile and test sqisign, run

 ```
 make sqisign